eliba2/vim-node-inspect/README.md

 The breakpoints signs appear in the resolved locations.

+## Watches

+There are two ways to add a watch.
+One is to use the *NodeInspectAddWatch* command which will add the word under the cursor as a watch.
+The other is by directly editing the watch window: this will resolve the watches, one per line.
+Remove a watch by deleting it from the watch window.

 ## Connecting to a running container

 You'll need to configure the local and remote directories when connecting to a remote host or the local instance will set the wrong breakpoints locations.
 This can be set by creating a configuration file "vim-node-config.json" in the relevant project' directory, as follows: